wighawag/forge-deploy/README.md

    cp target/release/forge-deploy ../../forge-deploy;
    ```

+   In the last step above, we also copy it in the project folder for easy access;

-   You can then execute it via
+   This way you can then execute it via the following:

    ```bash
    ./forge-deploy <command>
    ```

-   you can also compile it directly from the `lib/forge-deploy/` folder.

 1. add to .gitignore the generated file + the binary we just installed